Building with school sign out front. Compare UK vs US school breaks

 The date when school lets out for summer holidays in the UK is set locally.
 In our local Southern England schools, summer break begins near the end of July.
 The new school year typically starts early in September.
 As a result, summer break here is only about 6 weeks.

 School breaks in the UK vs the US are also influenced by how the school year is broken up.
-While it can vary, US schools use the semester system to define the school year most often.
-This is divided into a Fall semester from August until December, and a Spring semester from January to May or June.
+While it can vary, most US schools use the semester system to define the school year.
+This is divided into a fall semester from August until December, and a spring semester from January to May or June.

 When I first moved to the UK in 2014, I was surprised to discover my daughter had a week off in October.
-That was certainly not the norm back in the US.
-She was in Reception at the time (similar to pre-K), so I had to scramble to find care coverage last minute while I was studying and my husband was at work.
+That was certainly not the norm for us back in the US.
+She was in Reception at the time (similar to pre-K), so I had to scramble to find care coverage last minute.
 Now that I know to expect it, I like to plan travel during this week if I can.

 At the end of each term in December, April and July, there is a longer break.
-December and April breaks usually coincide with Christmas and Easter and are about 2 weeks each.
-July marks the 6 week summer break start.
+December and April term breaks usually coincide with Christmas and Easter and are 2 weeks each.
+Near the end of July is when the summer holidaysstart.

 Public Holidays